Random sword fight breaks out in New Plymouth intersection

-A video of a random sword fight in a Taranaki intersection has gone viral, and Kiwis are entertained by the spectacle.
+A video of a random sword fight in a Taranaki intersection has gone viral, with Kiwis being entertained by the spectacle.

-New Plymouth resident, Michael Atkinson, was driving up Devon St when he spotted four knights in armour sword fighting in the middle of the street.
+On last Sunday afternoon, New Plymouth resident, Michael Atkinson, was driving up Devon St when he spotted four knights in armour sword fighting in the middle of the street.

-He pulled over and film the tournament on his mobile.
+He pulled over and filmed the tournament on his mobile.

 In the video, Atkinson can be heard laughing in the background, repeatedly saying the whole thing was "random as" while the men ran into the middle of the intersection and fought each other.